Join us in Loving and Serving

 Throughout Lent, Sunday worship services will be held at their regular times: 8:15 am (traditional), 9:30 am (contemporary), and 11:15 am (traditional).
 The 9:30 and 11:15 services will also be livestreamed at ctkluth.com/worship.

-Wednesdays from March 12 through April 9 + 7 pm
+Wednesdays from February 25 through March 25 + 7 pm

 Join us on Wednesdays at 7 pm for this brief musical service, to be held following “Soup & Art.”